raphgilles/stream-a-folder/README.md

 # Stream a folder on PeerTube, YouTube or Twitch
 Stream a folder using FFMPEG.
-Originaly writen for PeerTube, but working with YouTube and Twitch too.
+Originaly writen for PeerTube, but works with YouTube and Twitch too.

 **How to use :**
 - Install FFMPEG by runing "sudo apt install ffmpeg".